lsv62/Git/source/Git Basics.rst

 .. glossary::

     ``status``
-         determine which files are in which sta
+         determine which files are in which stage

 Tracking New Files
 ~~~~~~~~~~~~~~~~~~